Our objectives

 Sales

-The Bank began unwinding these gilt purchases on 29 November 2022, consistent with its commitment that its intervention would be temporary in nature.
+The Bank began unwinding these gilt purchases on 29 November 2022, consistent with our commitment to temporary intervention.
 The portfolio was unwound in a way that was timely but orderly.
 The Bank ran a series of reverse enquiry windows during which eligible counterparties could bid for the gilts held in this portfolio.
 This approach allowed the Bank to meet demand for gilts where it existed, while limiting the impact of such sales on wider market conditions.
 Further details of the demand-led sales approach can be found in the 10 November news release.

-As confirmed in the 12 January 2023 news release, the Bank announced that it had completed its sales of the £19.3bn portfolio of temporary holdings of UK government bonds.
+As confirmed in the 12 January 2023 news release, the Bank announced we had completed sales of the £19.3 billion portfolio of temporary holdings of UK government bonds.

 Key statistics

-In total, between 28 September and 14 October, the Bank purchased £19.3bn of gilts, of which £12.1bn were long-dated conventional gilts and £7.2bn were index-linked gilts.
+In total, between 28 September and 14 October, the Bank purchased £19.3 billion of gilts, of which £12.1 billion were long-dated conventional gilts and £7.2 billion were index-linked gilts.
 Sales of assets in the financial stability portfolio began on 29 November and were fully completed by 12 January 2023.

 Data on the value of each of the bonds bought under the Bank's temporary financial stability gilt purchases is published here.